Ship Maintenance Coordinator

 EDUCATION AND KNOWLEDGE:

-- Minimum of two years’ experience in the last five years in the maintenance of vessels to commercial or military standards and have at least one of the following qualifications (ISS Contract SOW, para 2.2.6):
+- Minimum of two (2) years’ experience in the last five (5) in the management of maintenance of vessels to commercial or military standard post achieving qualification.
+Each SMC shall have at least one (1) of the qualifications listed below:

-- A former member of the RCN who served as a CPO in one of the technical trades including marine systems; marine electrician, hull technician; and CSE trades; or
+- A former member of the RCN who served as a PO in one of the technical trades including marine systems; marine electrician, hull technician; and CSE trades; or

 TRAINING AND RELATIVE WORK EXPERIENCE:

-- Training and experience in safe work practices including first aid, working at heights, confined space, personal protective equipment, LOTOTO, arc flash, WHMIS, etc.
+- Training and experience in safe work practices including first aid, working at heights, confined space, personal protective equipment, LOTO, arc flash, WHMIS, etc.

 - Supervisory, management, and leadership training